 One bite of this buttery crisp gluten free cranberry shortbread with dried cranberries and pistachios and you will be hooked!
 These simple gluten free slice and bake cookies make a delicious treat for the holidays!

-You can find dried cranberries all year long.
-I love to use Ocean Spray cranberry to make my shortbread cookies.
-There are many other brands of dried cranberries as well, but our grocery store mostly seems to carry this one brand.
+Dried cranberries are available all year long.
+I love to use Ocean Spray cranberries to make my shortbread cookies.
+There are many other brands of dried cranberries, too, but our grocery store seems to carry this one brand mainly.

 If you prefer to try a regular drop-style cookie, these gluten free cranberry white chocolate cookies are also really good.